MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/Writing-Portable-Modules.md

 > so to verify compatibility with Windows PowerShell and PowerShell Core,
 > the best practice is to run tests for your module within both environments.

-Building targeting .NET Standard will help ensure at that as the module evolves, incompatible APIs don't accidentally get introduced and will be discovered at build time.
+Building targeting .NET Standard will help ensure that as the module evolves, incompatible APIs don't accidentally get introduced into the module and will be discovered at compile time and not at runtime.

 However, targeting .NET Standard is not *required* to have a module work with both Windows PowerShell and PowerShell Core as the Intermediate Language (IL)